Cisco ASA: Security Levels and Zones Explained

 All traffic from the Highest Security Level to the Lowest Security Level is allowed.
 So, usually, we define the highest security level to the LAN or Inside interface, i.e., 100, and the lowest security level to the Outside or Internet interface, i.e., 0.

-Similarly, the traffic from the Low-Security Level to the High-Security Level is denied by default.
-You must need to configure ACL to allow that particular traffic.
+Similarly, traffic from the Low-Security Level to the High-Security Level is denied by default.
+We need to configure an ACL to allow that particular traffic.

 1. Cisco ASA: Security Level 100